jc-bao/srl/README.md

 - [ ] add optuna (wandb)
 - [ ] update according to collected steps
 - [ ] merge buffer into agent
+- [ ] fix relabel for to generate to left index
+- [ ] add vec transitions at a time

+## check

+- [ ] use mask to change final state obs to solve boundary issue (if correct )